 Phototests (light tests) - to investigate abnormal skin sensitivity to ultraviolet (UV) or visible light.
-Testing with a monochromator can determine which wave band(s) are triggering the reaction.
+Testing with a monochromator light can determine which wave band(s) are triggering the reaction.
 This is usually UVB, but sometimes there is also an excessive reaction to UVA or even visible light.
-Finding out which wavebands are triggering a person's CAD can help guide best treatment with sunscreens and other forms of light protection.
+Finding out which wavebands are triggering CAD can help guide the best treatment with sunscreens and other forms of light protection.

-Patch tests and photopatch tests - to identify any chemical allergies i.e. allergic contact dermatitis.
-These include natural fragrances and plants, preservative chemicals, medicaments and sunscreens.
+Patch tests and photo patch tests - to identify any chemical allergies i.e. allergic contact dermatitis.
+The substances that can cause such allergies may include natural fragrances and plants, preservative chemicals, medications and sunscreens.
 (See patch testing PIL)